 Olympia WA.
 Meeting in person again!
 The Olympia Harp Circle is now meeting on the 4th Saturday of the month, from 1 to 3:30 pm, at the Tumwater Timberland Library, 7023 New Market Street in Tumwater WA 98501.
 If you are interested in attending a friendly harp get-together, please contact organizer Jean Stewart at firstname.lastname@example.org or 360-943-0164 for details.

 Vancouver WA/Portland OR.
 There are periodic harp gatherings in the Vancouver/Portland area; for details, contact Jennifer at Lyrica@comcast.net or 360-693-4715.

 Vancouver WA/Portland OR.
-We're Back on Location!!! + On-line.
+Back on Location!!! + On-line.
 Vancouver WA/Portland OR Harp Circle meets the fourth Friday of every month at Cascade Park Community Library, 600 NE 136th Ave, Vancouver WA.
 Group tunes, individual tunes and/or songs, creative expression, and a great time!
 Welcome to all ability levels, from 10 am-12 pm Pacific Time.
 Contact Donita at email@example.com.